Make

 Primary Scenario

-The first part of the flow uses the profile ID and creates a session that opens the OpenAI platform site.
-It then checks if the user is authenticated.
+This scenario is the main entrypoint for the automation.
+You can schedule this scenario to run on a regular basis, or you can run it manually.
+It starts by checking if the user is authenticated.
 If the user is authenticated it will proceed to the top branch of the flow and fetch the monthly spend for the current and previous month.
 If the user is not authenticated it will proceed to the bottom branch of the flow and create an authentication request.
+This first session uses a Profile Name to use a saved profile.

 In order to create an authentication request, we’ll need to use the Create Human Auth Request